Go Backpacking

 • Ca phe sua nong - Identical to the brew mentioned above, except this variation is served hot.

-Essentially coffee beans are fed to weasels who fail to digest them and end up depositing the whole beans in their feces.
+Essentially, coffee beans are fed to weasels who fail to digest them and end up depositing the whole beans in their feces.

-Someone then has the pleasure of digging out the beans and after that, they are ready to be served!
+Someone then has the pleasure of digging out the beans, and after that, they are ready to be served!
 OK, there's a bit more to it than that, but that's just a quick briefing.

+I had a couple of cups of weasel coffee in Hanoi, and I was genuinely impressed.
 The coffee was brewed strong, but even though I drank it completely black, there was absolutely zero acidity and none of that sourness that might come from a regular cup of black coffee.

 Vietnamese Coffee on the Streets